emberjs/website/source/blog/2015-06-18-ember-data-1-13-released.md

 ```

 While this is a great default data retrieval strategy, there are certain cases
-where you want to ensure you have  the freshest data (the old `store.fetch` behavior) or you do not want a background update to happen (the old `store.find(type, id)` behavior).
+where you want to ensure you have the freshest data (the old `store.fetch` behavior).

-Because of that, `findRecord` and `findAll` accept `reload: true` and `backgroundReload: false` as options in order to modify their default behavior.
+Because of that, `findRecord` and `findAll` accept `reload: true` an option in order to modify their default behavior.

 If, for example you want to charge user for a purchase, and want to make sure you
 get their latest account balance, you can pass a `reload: true` option that will